 All entering freshmen and transfer students are required to pay a \$200 enrollment fee - \$150 of this fee serves as a room breakage deposit.
-At the time of payment, students can indicate their roommate preference on the Residence Life application form.
+At the time of payment, or beginning on May 1 each year, students will gain access to the housing portal to select their roommates and rooms for the upcoming year.
 When changing rooms or checking out of the building, residents must complete the proper paperwork or forfeit the breakage fee.
 Each student residing on campus must pay a non-refundable \$75 residence fee to support various programs and services in his/her respective building.
 This fee is included in the room deposit charged to your student account.
 All residential students are required to have a meal plan.
-Returning students can select their meal plan during room reservation days.
+Returning students can select their meal plan on the housing portal.
 First year students are assigned the unlimited meal plan.